 The UCAT Quantitative Reasoning section tests your ability to quickly interpret data and perform relevant calculations upon them.

-This section of the UCAT contains 36 questions and you have 24 minutes to answer them, giving a total of 40 seconds per question.
+This section of the UCAT contains 36 questions and you have 25 minutes to answer them.
 This is slightly more generous than the Verbal Reasoning section.
 As with all sections of the UCAT, Quantitative Reasoning has one additional minute to read the instructions at the start.